OTAs

 • A profile was created shortly before they made the booking

-• Bad reviews written by other Airbnb hosts
+• No reviews or bad reviews written by other Airbnb hosts

-Pay attention to your messaging with guests because it can give you many clues too.
+Pay attention to your messaging with guests because it can give you many clues, too.
 You can always politely ask potential guests to provide more information to give you peace of mind about their intentions.
-If they refuse to do it, it’s best to turn down the reservation.
-And it’s a good sign if they quickly reply and give you enough information for guest screening.
+If they refuse to answer direct questions about the purpose of their stay, it’s best to turn down the reservation.
+And it’s a good sign if they reply quickly and provide enough information for guest screening.

-Keep in mind that your potential guests may also have many questions about your rental, so you should be ready to provide them with clear answers as quickly as possible.
-Luckily, you can automate the process with Hospitable.com.
+Keep in mind that your potential guests may have many questions about your rental, so you should be ready to provide clear answers as quickly as possible.
+Luckily, you can automate the process with Hospitable.
 Our system uses AI to detect questions on 20+ common topics and can send automated replies almost instantly.
+You can also use Inbox AI tools to quickly draft and correct detailed, personalized responses to unusual guest questions or even turn on AI Auto Reply and let the AI respond to guest messages without your review.

-You should also be vigilant if travelers want to book your property for more than 30 days, even though renting out your house for extra long periods can be appealing.
-When guests stay at your property for more than 30 days, the squatters’ rights could become much more significant and trickier.
+You should also be vigilant if travelers want to book your property for more than 30 days, even though renting out your house for extra-long periods can be appealing.
+When guests stay at your property for more than 30 days, squatters’ rights could become much more significant and more difficult to address.
+So try to stick to shorter reservations unless they are trusted, repeat guests.

 What Are Squatters’ Rights on Airbnb

 Regarding squatters’ rights on Airbnb, the most critical factor is the duration of a guest’s stay.
-In most states in the US, guests who stay in a home or apartment for one month or longer may establish rights as a tenant.
-Note that the exact number of days depends on the jurisdiction.
-Generally, this means that local tenancy laws could protect your guests, and you may not be able to remove them from your property without proceeding through the required eviction processes in court.
+In most US states, guests who stay in a home or apartment for one month or longer may establish rights as tenants.
+Note that the exact number of days varies by jurisdiction.
+Generally, this means that local tenancy laws could protect your guests, and you may not be able to remove them from your property without following the required eviction process in court.

-Fortunately, adverse possession doesn’t come into play in the Airbnb-type rental situation.
-But squatters may seek to take advantage of local laws to stay on your rental property without paying until the lengthy eviction process is completed.
+Fortunately, adverse possession doesn’t apply to the Airbnb-type rental situation.
+But squatters may seek to exploit local laws to remain on your rental property without paying rent until the lengthy eviction process is completed.

-So before accepting long-term guests, you should review local rental laws and regulations that may differ from state to state.
+Before accepting long-term guests, you should review local rental laws and regulations that may vary by state.
 Check the local tenancy laws in the area where you live to see what duration of residency is needed to establish tenant rights.
 Then, you’ll be able to set your Airbnb bookings to ensure your guests can’t come close to this number.

 If you still like to host long-term guests, make sure no one can make an instant booking for long stays.
 You should allow yourself to get to know these people.